DETERMINISTIC6G/deterministic6g_data/PD-Wireless-5G-2a/README.md

 The data set is licensed under the [CC BY-ND 4.0 license](../LICENSE-CC-BY-ND.md).

 If you use this data set in your published work, please cite the following report:
-J. Ansari, J. Sachs, Contribution of 5G Packet Delay Data Set “PD-Wireless-5G-2a”, in DETERMINISTIC6G deliverable D4.1, “Digest on First DetCom Simulator Framework Release,” December 2024, DOI: please add correct DOI
+J. Ansari, J. Sachs, Contribution of 5G Packet Delay Data Set “PD-Wireless-5G-2a”, in DETERMINISTIC6G deliverable D4.1, “Digest on First DetCom Simulator Framework Release,” December 2024

 ## Description of the measured data